icapps/example-populate-coredata/README.md

 ## The case

-Sometimes you have a big amount of data that you want fill your Core Data database with data from (for example a webservice or an Excel file).
+Sometimes you have a big amount of data that you want fill your Core Data database with data from a webservice or an Excel file.

 In order to do this I have setup a small example Xcode project.
 This project contains two targets: